prashantsaini1525/RealTime-Tracker/Readme.md

 - **Analytics Dashboard:**
   Integrate an admin dashboard to view and analyze delivery performance and routes.

+- **Analytics Dashboard:**
-  Further refine the UI for mobile devices to improve user modules) │   │   ├── helpers.js      # Utility functions (friendly names, etc.)
+  Further refine the UI for mobile devices to improve user experience on smaller screens.
-│   │   ├── geolocation.js  # Geolocation handling
-│   │   ├── mapController.js # Map initialization and marker management
-│   │   └── socketHandler.js  # Socket.io event listeners
-│   └── animation/          # Contains Lottie JSON files for markers ├── views/
-│   └── index.ejs           # Main view template
-├── .env                    # Environment variables (not tracked by git) ├── .gitignore              # Git ignore rules
-├── app.js                  # Express server configuration
-└── package.json            # NPM configuration fileexperience on smaller screens.

 - **Push Notifications:**
   Implement real-time notifications for delivery updates.